stevwyman/stevwyman.github.io/gt-strategies.md

 >In any finite, two-player, zero-sum game, in any Nash equilibrium each player receives a payoff that is equal to both his maxmin value and his minmax value.

 ## Correlated Equilibrium

+Robert Aumann created this solution concept.
+A correlated strategy may be regarded as a randomized plan of coordinated actions of both players, which is performed by using communication (involving, for example, a ”mediator”)

+# Some findings from applying strategies

+## Tit for Tat

+The great computer scientist Robert Axelrod created a challenge to ask for computer programs playing each other the prisoner's dilemma.
+The winner was created by Anatol Rappaport who has a four line code.
+* Be good and play cooperative at first
+* play all following games by replicating what the opponent did before (n-1)

+THis created the best score and is know as tot for tat as it is is a forgiving strategy. you are basically always good, only when betrayed, you punish the other the next round.

+* NICE - starts friendly
+* NOT A SUCKER - If you defect, it will defect back
+* FORGIVING - Once you’re nice, it’ll be nice right back
+* TRANSPARENT - Easy to figure out how to work together for mutual gain

+## Grimm Trigger

+The Grimm Trigger Strategy can be described as, cheat on me once and I will always until eternity defect on you.
+As the tit for tat the strategy starts out cooperative, as everyone likes nice people.
+But as soon as any player defects, the other will from then onwards play defect always.